-1. Eat real, whole food: I’m talking high-quality meat, fish & eggs; healthy fats & oils; lots of veggies; and moderate amounts of fruit, nuts & seeds.
+1. Eat real, whole food: I’m talking high-quality meat, fish and eggs; healthy fats and oils; lots of veggies; and moderate amounts of fruit, nuts and seeds.
 (For some people, high-quality, full-fat dairy is okay too, as are “occasional, sensible indulgences,” such as dark chocolate.)

-2. Avoid: grains, legumes, processed food, added & artificial sweeteners, and chemically altered fats & oils.
+2. Avoid: grains, legumes, processed food, added and artificial sweeteners, and chemically altered fats and oils.

 From there, I add, subtract and tweak based on individual needs and Chinese Medicine food therapy.

 But the question often arises: “What about (insert your questionable food, beverage or supplement here) ???”